 - Supporting an environment of mutual trust and respect between company leadership and agency owners

-We use a similar structure to support agency owner engagement within each of Allstate’s 13 regional offices and Allstate New Jersey in the U.S., and Allstate Canada.
-These Regional Advisory Boards typically include agency owners from the National Advisory Board, as well as others who can speak to the interests and concerns of fellow agency owners and financial specialists in their regions.
+We use a similar structure to support agency owner engagement within each of Allstate’s 13 regional offices and Allstate New Jersey in the U.S., and within Allstate Canada.
+Our Regional Advisory Boards typically include agency owners from the National Advisory Board, as well as others who can speak to the interests and concerns of fellow agency owners and financial specialists in their regions.
 The boards communicate directly with Allstate’s field senior vice presidents and their leadership teams to provide regular feedback, raise issues and collaborate on key initiatives.

 Listening to stakeholders is important, but it’s only the beginning of our process.
 Input from employees, agency owners, customers and the sustainability community shapes our future strategies.

 For instance, our customers have told us that the key driver in their relationship with Allstate is their relationship with their agent.
 Knowing this, we have continued to focus our enterprise to support that relationship, ensuring that all Allstate-brand customers have an agency, integrating agency owners into all phases of the customer relationship, and giving agency owners the tools to serve their customers wherever they are via e-commerce technologies like e-signature, e-statements and cloud-based record-keeping.
 Customers who prefer to buy insurance directly can still do so through our Esurance and Encompass brands.

 Through our feedback processes, we have also learned that customers want their insurance company to be a continuing resource, one that can advise them on everything from disaster-preparedness and car repairs to investing for a secure retirement.
 As a result, we are taking a more holistic, household needs–based approach.
 For people at all phases of life—young people learning to drive, couples renting first apartments together, families with growing children, middle-age households looking toward retirement, or retirees—Allstate is there to help do good.